-The encoder can also create binary variables for the n most popular categories, n being determined by the user.
+OneHotEncoder() can also create binary variables for the n most popular categories, n being determined by the user.
 For example, if we encode only the 6 more popular categories, by setting the parameter top_categories=6, the transformer will add binary variables only for the 6 most frequent categories.

-The most frequent categories are those with the biggest number of observations.
-The remaining categories will not be encoded into dummies.
-Thus, if an observation presents a category other than the most frequent ones, it will have a 0 value in each one of the derived dummies.
-This behaviour is useful when the categorical variables are highly cardinal, to control the expansion of the feature space.
+The most frequent categories are those with the greatest number of observations.
+The remaining categories will show zeroes in each one of the derived dummies.
+This behaviour is useful when the categorical variables are highly cardinal to control the expansion of the feature space.